Here are some places you can turn to for help. Scroll down to see resources for:

 FUSENEI.com.
 A “front door” for Northeast Indiana entrepreneurs, featuring a searchable and categorized list of service providers, news, and a calendar or events.

 HomeCourt Venture Partners.
 Investment capital for high potential musculoskeletal health ventures.

 Kyle Gough Law.
 Kyle specializes in startup law (although he also practices in other areas of commercial law).
 His Founders Counsel program is an affordable way for smaller startups to leverage excellent startup legal services.

 Northeast Indiana Innovation Center.
 NIIC is a technology business incubator that provides office space, capital, and services for technology ventures at its campus adjacent to IPFW.

 Northeast Indiana Small Business Development Center.
 The SBDC provides a set of free resources to help Northeast Indiana businesses.
 They offer a combination of workshops and one on one services to help businesses start and grow.

 Own Your Success.
-For women business owners only, this peer group spearheaded by Andie Hines speaks your language.
+For women business owners only, this peer group spearheaded by Andie Hines-Lagemann speaks your language.